jinudaniel/hotel-reservation/README.md

 # Beach Hotel
-This web app help you in locating all the hotel's and filter out the hotel's based on your requirement and budget.
+This web app helps you in locating all the hotel's and filter out the hotel's based on your requirement and budget.
 Created using React, Contentful and deployed on Netlify.

 ### Screenshots
 #### Home Page